-A seminar is held in January to address the fears and myths surrounding the search for a training contract.
+A seminar will be held on 26 January 2016 to address the fears and myths surrounding the search for a training contract.
 Participants receive practical information and expert guidance in relation to CVs, cover letters and how best to approach the search.
-You will also hear from trainee solicitors who are currently on the Professional Practice Course I. Details of the next seminar are posted in November/December.
+You will also hear from trainee solicitors who are currently on the Professional Practice Course I. Book your place at the Finding Your Training Contract 2016 Seminar.

 See more helpful information below:

 If you are a lawyer who qualified outside the Republic of Ireland and would like to practise in Ireland, please see the requirements to practise in Ireland.

 Click here for a copy of the Student Data Protection Notice.